hepplerj/Dissertation/ch5.dissertation.Heppler.md

 regulation of gases in 1986.
-Under a \$100,000 budget granted to them by a state bill proposed by Assemblymen Ernest Konnyu of Saratoga and Byron Sher, the fire chiefs' drafted a model bill that laid out similar guideliens as those contained in the Hazardous Materials Ordinance three years earlier.
+Under a \$100,000 budget granted to them by a state bill proposed by Assemblymen Ernest Konnyu of Saratoga and Byron Sher, the fire chiefs' drafted a model bill that laid out similar guidelines as those contained in the Hazardous Materials Ordinance three years earlier.
 The draft bill called on businesses to report the type and volume of gases stored on their property, inform nearby communities of what materials they stored on-site, and install an alarm system to